SinclairPythonAkoto/FlaskFridays/flask_sqlalchemy/README.md

 The steps are similar to creating *One-To-Many* relationships, execpt that we add an additional parameter called `uselist` when creating a ForeignKey & relationship between the models.

 We need to make sure that there is only one employee being the head of a department at one time.
 So `uselist` is used to make sure that the relationship between the two will **not** be with more than one `employee`.
 We set `uselist` to `False` to prevent the relationship pointing to a list.

+### Many-To-Many ###
+A **many-to-many** relationship should exist between the `Employee` and the `Project`.
+This relationship will indicate that an employee can work on multiple projects while a project can have multiple employees working on it at the same time.